marcustoy-adstrux/aws-instance-launcher/README.md

 ## How To Use
 1. Configure the config-sample.yaml to your desired settings and rename it to config.yaml.
 2. Run `bash launch-instance.sh`.

+## Notice
+1. This kit is configured to only work with mac and linux file systems.
+If you are using windows, you may have to change the structure of the file paths used in the source codes, in order for the kit to work as intended.